mmamontx/ja2-stracciatella-mp/README.md

     - Pass merc top left corner speech to the client.
     - Investigate how come ST::string direct assignment (see Soldier_Control.h) causes crashes at random locations (buffer overflow?).
     - Check if the same RPC call from multiple clients gets executed in parallel.
 If so, find a way to disable it, or implement respective item pointers on the server side for multiple clients: replace gpItemPointerRPC.
+    - Ensure that the buttons selected in the game init options screen won't affect client experience - obtain and use these values from the server.
+    - Adapt for all resolutions (including the widescreens).
+    - Verify correctness of the IP address stored in the corresponding field of the game init option screen - and don't let the player to the strategic map screen until it is fixed.
 - For fun (remove it from the release or make it optional):
     - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
 Try to extend climbing with this ability.
     - Remove the lines that disable women enemies below elite level (see Soldier_Create.cc).